Information for Patients

-Nephrology is the diagnosis and treatment of diseases of the kidneys, which includes high blood pressure.
-A Nephrologist is a physician who first trains in general internal medicine, and then trains for an additional 2 years in the sub-specialty Nephrology.
-Sometimes nephrologists are called renal or kidney doctors.
+It's not a word that most people hear every day, but nephrology (pronounced 'neffrology') is the medical specialty covering the diagnosis and treatment of diseases of the kidneys -- including high blood pressure.
+A nephrologist is a physician who first trains in general internal medicine, and then trains for an additional 2 years in the sub-specialty of Nephrology.
+Sometimes nephrologists are called 'renal doctors' or 'kidney doctors.'

 Although kidney problems may make you feel anxious, it is reassuring to know that your nephrologist has the expertise to help preserve kidney function and treat kidney failure.

 Before the visit, prepare a written list of questions so that you can fully understand how your kidneys work and how the current condition is affecting your health.
 You may want to bring a notebook with you every time you visit so that you can keep track of all of the information you receive.

 To help your nephrologist better understand your current physical state, be sure to bring with you all of the paperwork requested by your doctor’s office, which includes:

 - Any special diet guidelines that you follow